SkylineCommunications/dataminer-docs-connectors/connector/doc/RCN_Event_Router_Management.md

 ### Initialization

-User need to fill database credentials on DataBase Configuration page before any actions.
-Database credentials: Server Address, Port, User Name, Password.
+Before you start using the element, on the **Database Configuration** page, fill in the following database credentials: **Server Address**, **Port**, **User Name**, and **Password**.

-## How to use
+## How to Use

+### Events Page

-After you have correctly initialized the connector as described above, you will find all daily events on **Events page**.
+After you have correctly initialized the connector as described above, you will find all daily events on the Events page.

 Events can be in following states:

-              1)Pending - Scheduler task is created.
+- *Pending*: A scheduled task has been created.

-              2)Running - Script is executed and crosspoint is set successfully.
+- *Running*: The script has been executed, and the crosspoint has successfully been set.

-              3)Completeed - Script is executed and router is switch to CBG.
+- *Completed*: The script has been executed, and the router has switched to CBG.

-              4)Failed To Run - Script is executed but set on router failed.
+- *Failed To Run*: The script has been executed, but the set on the router failed.

-              5)Failed Swtich To CBG - Script is executed but switch to CBG on router failed.
+- *Failed Switch To CBG*: The script has been executed, but the switch to CBG on the router failed.

-Events page has Weekly Events, Completed Events and Logging subpages.
+The Events page also has several subpages:

-**Weekly Events** subpage contains Weekly Events table which displays all events for next 7 days.
+- **Weekly Events**: Contains a table listing all events for the next 7 days.
-**Completed Events** subpage displays all completed events in Completed Events table.
+- **Completed Events**: Contains a table listing all completed events.
-On **Logging** subpage user can found all logging about manual actions from element or message which will give a more context why switch failed.
+- **Logging**: Displays the logging for manual actions from the element or a message with more information about why a switch failed.

+### General Page

-On **General** page user can see listed all customers with configuration of related router element to that customer.
-User can specify destination, source and CBG ports.
+The General page lists all customers with the configuration of the router element related to that customer.

+You can specify the destination, source, and CBG ports.

+### Database Configuration

-**Database Configuration** contains all necessary data to establish a connection with the user's database.
+The Database Configuration page contains the parameters required to establish a connection with the database (see [Initialization](#initialization)).

 ## Notes

-Dates and Times in Daily Events, Weekly Events and Completed events tables are stored like we get it from database.
-However, that time has difference with server time with offset of 3 hours.
-Database use Eastern time, server use Pacific time.
+Dates and times in the Daily Events, Weekly Events, and Completed Events tables are stored as they were retrieved from the database.
+However, note that the time has a difference of 3 hours with the server time.
+The database use Eastern time, while the server use Pacific time.